Choctaw Nation of Oklahoma: Executive department

-History
+Governmental history

 Before Oklahoma was admitted to the union as a state in 1907, the Choctaw Nation was divided into three districts: Apukshunnubbee, Moshulatubbee, and Pushmataha.
 Each district had its own chief from 1834 to 1857; afterward, the three districts were put under the jurisdiction of one chief.
 The three districts were re-established in 1860, again each with their own chief, with a fourth chief to be Principal Chief of the tribe.
 These districts were abolished at the time of statehood, as tribal government and land claims were dissolved in order for the territory to be admitted as a state.
-The tribe later reorganized to re-establish its government.
+The tribe reorganized to re-establish its government and passed a constitution re-establishing the council in 1979.
+In the elections held that year, Harriet Wright O'Leary James became the first woman elected to serve on the nation's council.

 List of Chiefs

 Legislative department

-The legislative authority is vested in the Tribal Council.
+The legislative authority is vested in the unicameral Tribal Council.
 Members of the Tribal Council are elected by the Choctaw people, one for each of the twelve districts in the Choctaw Nation.

-The Tribal council members are the voice and representation of the Choctaw people in the tribal government.
+The tribal council members are the voice and representation of the Choctaw people in the tribal government.
 In order to be elected as council members, candidates must have resided in their respective districts for at least one year immediately preceding the election and must be at least one-fourth Choctaw Indian by blood and at least twenty-one years of age.
 Once elected, council members must remain a resident of their district during the term in office.

-Once in office, the Tribal council members have regularly scheduled county council meetings.
+Once in office, the tribal council members have regularly scheduled county council meetings.
 The presence of these tribal leaders in the Indian community creates a sense of understanding of their community and its needs.
 The Tribal Council is responsible for adopting rules and regulations which govern the Choctaw Nation, for approving all budgets, decisions concerning the management of tribal property, and all other legislative matters.
 The Tribal Council assists the community to implement an economic development strategy and to plan, organize, and direct Tribal resources to achieve self-sufficiency.

 Judicial department

+Durant is also the seat of the tribe's judicial department, housed in the Choctaw Nation Judicial Center, near the Headquarters.
 The judicial authority of the Choctaw Nation is assigned to the Court of General Jurisdiction (which includes the District Court and the Appellate Division) and the Constitutional Court.
 The Constitutional Court consists of a three-member court, who are appointed by the Chief.
 At least one member, the presiding judge (Chief Justice), must be a lawyer licensed to practice before the Supreme Court of Oklahoma.